Wigan bus station

 Wigan bus station is a bus station located in the town of Wigan, in Greater Manchester, England.
 It is run by Transport for Greater Manchester.

 Services

-The majority of services that serve Wigan Bus Station are run by Stagecoach Manchester, following their takeover of First Greater Manchester's Wigan depot in December 2012.
-Other operators that serve the bus station include Arriva North West, Preston Bus, Diamond Bus North West, and Stagecoach Merseyside & South Lancashire.
+The majority of services that serve Wigan Bus Station are run by Go North West under the Bee Network.
+Other operators that serve the bus station include Arriva North West, Go North West, Diamond Bus North West and Holmeswood Coaches.

 There are frequent buses running to Bolton, Chorley, Ormskirk, St Helens and Skelmersdale plus several parts of the Wigan area, such as Ashton-in-Makerfield, Hindley, Shevington, Leigh, Pemberton, Golborne, Appley Bridge and Standish.
-Buses also run to Manchester, Preston, Southport, the Trafford Centre and Warrington.
+Buses also run to Preston, Southport, the Trafford Centre and Warrington.

-Although there are several Nightbus services, which operate to areas around the town and to Leigh, these services do not serve the bus station and depart from outside Wigan North Western railway station instead.

 Redevelopment

 In July 2017, it closed for redevelopment with the bus stands temporarily being located around the town centre.
 The old bus stands were demolished and a new station was built on the same site, the project cost £15.7 million supported by the UK Government through the Greater Manchester Local Growth Deal programme.
 The bus station opened in October 2018, two months ahead of schedule.
 The new station added a new covered waiting area with better passenger comfort and security with increased retail space, new toilets and covered cycle parking.
 The development also has eco-friendly initiatives such as solar panels and the planting of wildflowers.
 Accessibility was also improved for people with physical disabilities and for the blind and partially sighted.